 We travel in remote areas, so we take your health and safety very seriously.
 We do everything in our power to avoid accidents, but they can happen, and it may be some time before you can get adequate hospital treatment in the event of an emergency.
-Our trip leaders are trained in Wilderness First Response, and will provide medical care to the best of their abilities until you are able to reach a hospital.
+Our trip leaders are medically trained, and will provide care to the best of their abilities until you are able to reach a hospital.

 The support vehicle is available if necessary.
 It is vital that you have your own travel insurance which includes repatriation.